XianpingLi/XianpingLi.github.io/posts_en/_posts/2015-12-26-R-function-heatmap.2.md

     key.title="Color key", # main title of the color key.
 "NA" for no title.

     key.xlab=NULL, # x label of the color key.
-                   # "NULL" for automatic label which
+                   # "NULL" for automatic label which is
-                   # related the "density.info" you used.
+                   # related to the "density.info" you used.

     key.ylab=NULL, # y label of the color key.